Clouds - What They Are, How They Form, And The Different Cloud Types

 Breaking it up into proper categories helps you to better distinguish the different clouds from one another.
 You should now be able to start telling the major cloud systems apart.

 You will be forgiven for still finding it difficult to tell certain clouds apart.
 Some of them are almost indistinguishable under some conditions.
-Even experienced still have a hard time sometimes telling them apart.
+Even experienced observers still have a hard time sometimes telling them apart.

 But you know what they say, “Practice makes perfect”.